Prevalence and associated factors of burnout among health sciences students in Spain: a systematic review

 Results

-Twenty-six studies with a total of 14,437 HSS were included (11 nursing, 8 Medicine, five Psychology, two Dentistry, one Physiotherapy, one Pharmacy students).
+Twenty-six studies were included with a total of 14,437 HSS.
+Most studies included nursing students (k = 11), followed by medicine students (k = 8), psychology students (k = 5), dental students (k = 2), physiotherapy students (k = 1) and pharmacy students (k = 1).
 Overall, study quality was fair.
 The most widely used instrument was the Maslach Burnout Inventory.
-The mean prevalence of burnout was 35.3% (k=11 studies).
-However, rates varied widely across the studies, which may result from methodological differences.
+The mean prevalence of burnout was 35.3% (k = 11 studies).
+However, rates varied widely between studies, which may be due to methodological differences.
 Inconsistent associations were found with gender and year of study.
-The relationship of burnout with academic-and mental-health related variables was consistent across studies.
-Personal attributes such as higher resilience, are likely protective from burnout.
+The relationship of burnout with academic and mental-health related variables was consistent across studies.
+Personal attributes, such as higher resilience, are likely protective against burnout.

-Burnout seems to be prevalent among HSS in Spain, and can be affected by academic, mental health-related and personality factors.
-The identification of risk and protective factors of burnout could help develop preventive and management strategies, to ultimately reduce its negative consequences in this population.
+Burnout appears to be prevalent among HSS in Spain, and may be affected by academic, mental health and personality factors.
+Identifying risk and protective factors for burnout could help to develop preventive and management strategies to ultimately reduce its negative consequences in this population.

 Keywords